lukezon/alarmpi/README.md

 #Welcome to my version of the Alarm Pi code.

 I have made a few ajustments and added some things to suit my needs.
+There are still many extreme bugs with my code, please report any to me if you find them.

 ###Added
 - Ivona Voice Support